""

 What makes Walden’s MSN-AGPCNP program different from others?

-No other university in the U.S. graduates more nurses with MSN degrees than Walden.
-Didactic coursework in the Master of Science in Nursing (MSN) degree program is online, making it possible to earn your degree while you continue to work.
+Walden is the No. 1 educator among MSN Adult Gerontology Primary Care NP programs in the U.S. Didactic coursework in the Master of Science in Nursing (MSN) degree program is online, making it possible to earn your degree while you continue to work.
 Walden students can attend on a part-time or full-time basis.
 In addition, students are taught by 100% doctorally prepared faculty in their didactic courses.

 What support does Walden provide for finding a nursing practicum site?

-What makes Walden University's MSN AGPCNP program unique?
+What makes Walden University's MSN AGPCNP online program unique?